Gateway2Morocco Travel

 The 8 Categories Everyone Packs

-These are the items every Morocco traveller needs, regardless of season or itinerary.
-Tick what you've packed.
+These are the items every Morocco traveler needs, regardless of season or itinerary.

 Documents